LoopFruits/react-portfolio/README.md

 ## Getting Started
-Welcome to the portfolio of Kenneth Jordan
+Welcome to the portfolio of Kenneth Jordan, I'm interested in furthering my developmental knowledge in tech.
+I have a passion for sports and gaming.
+I'm a competitive person who loves to learn.
+I'm open to  Frontend, Backend, or Full Stack positions.

 ## Features
 * Custom Font CSS